 Add games from Humble Bundle

 For years now, Humble Bundle has offered players a chance to get whole batches of games at once at some pretty low prices.
-In many cases, games bought from Humble Bundle or from the Humble store can be downloaded directly, but the service also usually offers Steam versions of the games it sells.
-That gives you two ways to get those games on your Steam accounts: Steam codes, or linking your account.
-If you ever need to find codes at a later point, login on the Humble website and click “Library” to see all the games you’ve purchased and their Steam codes.
+Nearly all games you buy on Humble Store or through a Humble Bundle come in the form of Steam codes.
+That gives you two ways to get those games on your Steam accounts: Steam codes or linking your account.
+If you ever need to find codes at a later point, log in on the Humble website and click Library to see all the games you’ve purchased and their Steam codes.

 Linking your Steam account sends games automatically from Humble to Steam when you purchase them, allowing you to skip the step of entering codes.